 Work with event leads to ensure the appropriate use of funds.

-Be responsible for the Staff Council Pro Card.
+Delete e) A Pro Card was not issued to the previous Treasurer

 Article IV Meetings

 Section 1: The regular meetings of the Staff Council shall be held bi-weekly, with a date and time selected by the Chair, or their designee.